Combat diver in full gear on a boat at the water's edge, ready for cold water maritime training.

 What should I eat before cold water training or operations to support thermal performance?

 Adequate total caloric intake before cold water exposure supports thermogenesis, the metabolic heat production that maintains core temperature.
-Cold water increases metabolic rate by twenty-five to fifty percent as the body attempts to maintain core temperature through shivering and non-shivering thermogenesis.
+Cold water raises metabolic rate substantially: oxygen consumption during arm and leg work rises by roughly twenty-five percent in 18°C water compared with thermoneutral water, and climbs further as temperature drops and shivering thermogenesis engages.
 Beginning cold water exposure in a fasted or calorie-deficient state accelerates core temperature loss.
 A meal two to three hours before cold water operations, emphasizing carbohydrate and fat for metabolic fuel, supports thermal performance.

 How long after cold water immersion before full physical performance is restored?